 We were offered a ride back into town, so hitching should be pretty easy.

 Or to finish how you started, turn left on the main road & after 2 or 3kms walking straight ahead, you’ll be back in the centre of Vinales.

-*** The Final Word: Hike Parque Nacional Vinales independently!
-These are some of the best trails in Cuba, all yours for free! ***
+*** The Final Word – Hike Vinales independently!
+These are some of the best trails in Cuba, all yours for free ***

-Have you seen limestone karst mountains like this anywhere else in the world?
+Have you seen limestone karst mountains like these anywhere else in the world?

 Super easy DIY travel around city centres